Publication Ethics and Malpractice Statement

 EVALUATION SYSTEM - SUBMISSION ANALYSIS

 Theoretical-empirical Articles, Theoretical Essays, Methodological Articles, Provocations, Technological Articles, and Cases for Teaching in Administration: The evaluation goes through a review system in which the first reading (desk-review) is exclusively intended to assess the relevance of the submitted articles, their adequacy to the scope of the journal and aspects such as contribution and originality of the text (Theoretical-empirical Articles, Theoretical Essays, Provocations, Methodological Articles), dilemma and quality of teaching notes (Teaching Cases) and quality of applicability (Methodological Articles).
 Only the papers considered by editors and reviewers as relevant for the community and, in particular, for the journal's readers, will proceed to the other stages of evaluation.
-Once approved at this stage, the paper proceeds to peer review, adopting the double-blind review format.
+Once approved at this stage, the paper proceeds to peer review, adopting the double anonymized review format.

 Executive Letters: The submitted documents are analyzed by the Editor-in-Chief and by Associate and/or invited Editors, in accordance with the journal's editorial policy, without external evaluation.

-In the double-blind peer review stage, the anonymized files will be sent to at least two reviewers with experience related to the theme of the article.
+In the double anonymized peer review stage, the anonymized files will be sent to at least two reviewers with experience related to the theme of the article.
 Reviewers will provide reports on the article, typically within 12 weeks.
 If reviewers do not provide consistent responses, the editors will either send the article to a third reviewer or make a decision based on the reviewers' reports.
 The journal will notify the authors of its decision to accept or reject the article.
 Acceptance of articles generally depends on making changes in accordance with the reviewer's and editorâ€™s comments.
 After acceptance, the article will be submitted to grammar review, APA Style formatting, typesetting, published in Early Access, and then published in one volume and issue.

 RAC, in line with Open Science practices, in January/2020 started to encourage reviewers to join the Open Peer Review, in which the journal publishes, on the title page of each article, information about the editors and reviewers who contributed to the peer review process for each article.
 After the article they reviewed is accepted for publication, reviewers and editors are invited to authorize to reveal their identities.
 Since August/2020, RAC fosters the practice of report's sharing (Open Reports).